MicrosoftDocs/biztalk-docs/biztalk/core/how-to-install-the-inline-and-adapter-versions-of-the-service-oriented-solution.md

 ##  <a name="step5"></a> Prepare the back-end systems for the Service Oriented Solution to access

-#### To install the required applications for the back-end systems for the Service Oriented Solution to access

-1. Install IBM WebSphere MQ for Windows Version 5.3 Server on the local computer.
+1. Install IBM WebSphere MQ for Windows Server on the local computer.

     1. Keep all the default settings.
 Set up the **Default Configuration** at the end of the **Prepare WebSphere MQ Wizard**.
 The queue manager is named as QM_\<*your computer name*>.